anchetaWern/octo-wysiwyg/README.md

 octo-wysiwyg
 ============

 Markdown to HTML UI for Octopress.
+This project attempts to make it easier to compose new blog posts by providing keyboard shortcuts for common markdown syntax.
+It also makes inserting of images to a post easier.
+Images will be automatically copied into the Octopress image source directory of your choice and the markdown syntax is automatically generated for you.
+Lastly an HTML preview is also generated as you type.

 ###Dependencies